compbiocore/bioflows/docs/tutorials/rna-seq_tutorial.md

  1. [Create a control file](#Setup the YAML configuration file)
  2. Create your working directory if does not exist, here we assume its `/users/username`

+!!! caution
+    The working directory in a real example can end up being quite large upto a few terabytes.
+On OSCAR you would create the working directory in a location such as your `data` folder or the `scratch` folder

  3. [Setup a screen session](#/docs/tutorials/Setup_bioflows_env/#Setup GNU screen session)

+!!! attention
+    #Prerequistes
+    - Make sure you have
 ## Setup the YAML configuration file

 For the test run we use the following YAML format control file.
 A